F5Networks/f5-ansible-bigip/README.md

 > **_NOTE:_** **This repository is a mirror, only issues submissions are accepted.**

-- Wojciech Wypior and the F5 team - solutionsfeedback@f5.com
+- Ansible collections development team at F5 - solutionsfeedback@f5.com

 ## Copyright